 How To Save A Marriage On The Brink Of Divorce

 You're looking at a picture of you and your spouse holding hands.
 Your smiles are from ear to ear, and you look like you couldn't be happier.
 That was the day you vowed never to leave each other's side - till death do us part.
 The ring on your finger, placed there on that beautiful day years ago, has stayed on tight and firm all these years, and you'd look at it every so often and smile as you thought back to that special day.
 But now the ring is loose.
 The house that once electrified with laughter and romance is silent and dull.
 There used to be endless conversations about everything and nothing, and now even a "hello" seems forced, let alone "I love you."
 Does this sound familiar?
-Has the idea of divorce ever crossed your mind?
+Has the idea of "Should I get a divorce?" or in-house separation ever crossed your mind?
+You might be thinking how to tell your husband you want a divorce.
 Well, there is hope in saving your marriage, restoring the love and passion you once had and make it even stronger than it was before.
+Learn the steps to prevent divorce by reading this article.

 According to the American Psychological Association, about 40 to 50 percent of married couples in the United States divorce.
 The divorce rate for subsequent marriages is even higher.
 These are staggering statistics!
 How could this possibly be?
 To look at ways to save a marriage on the brink of divorce, it's just as important to look at how your marriage declined to where it is today.
 So what happened?
 Marriages don't fall apart overnight.
+You have got to find out what happened to your once happy and exciting marriage before looking into what your divorce options are.
+Therefore, it's a good idea to be aware of the warning signs a marriage cannot be saved so you can be ready for a legal separation if necessary.
 It's a slow and gradual deterioration of the very things that once made you fall in love and marry your spouse.
 Here are some common things that can change for the worse in marriage.

 Spending Time Together: The time spent with your spouse has diminished.
 What once was a priority to each other is now more of a struggle, even a chore.
 The number of time spouses spends together is only half of the picture.
 Quality time spent together is also crucial to the health of a marriage.

 Mutual Respect: In most marriages, respect is more crucial than love.
 Why?
-When one partner loses respect for the other, the marriage and the love for each other subsequently crumbles.
+When one partner loses respect for the other, the marriage and the love for each other subsequently crumble, ending your marriage even before either of you admits or acknowledge it.

 Supporting One Another: This includes showing faith in your spouse, respecting your spouse's personal decisions, and being there for your spouse physically, emotionally, and financially.
 When your support system deteriorates, it's likely your marriage will follow suit.